leventenyiri/AitiA/README.md

   - adding __init.py__ as main page for documentation ✅
   - add random delay to balance the load
   - post install daemon setup script in os image
+  - make the log messages have utc time instead of local

 - [ ] **Effective Range dependencies**
   - RTC wake up API